-Based on low-energy X-rays, the low-energy technology built system operates at a speed up to 150 items per minute.
+Based on LW X-ray, the long wave X-ray technology built system operates at a speed up to 150 items per minute.
 When an item enters the system, a sensor is activated and a time stamp is related to the item.
 When the item has passed the radiation beam, the imaging and data processing is accomplished, in near real-time.

 Based on the image analysis result, the item may be sorted in up to 16 different classes.
 This classification and its timing parameters are PLC controlled, and accessible through I/O terminals.
 The specific sorting is accomplished by means of e.g. a pneumatic cylinder.
 For some defined error types, a signal is sent as well to a central PLC, enabling a corrective action to be enforced so further similar errors or deviations can be avoided.